Eating for a Healthy Heart

 Information on healthy eating to meet the needs of older adults (from the US Department of Agriculture and AARP)

 A prevention and rehabilitation program for the French-speaking population of the Champlain region

-More about nutrition and heart disease from our Prevention & Wellness Centre
+More about nutrition and heart disease from our Cardiac Prevention and Wellness Centre

 - Eat Right Ontario